-Meanwhile other countries - like the US and the UK - have taken a harder stance and tax all mined crypto under Income Tax.
+Meanwhile other countries - like the US and the UK - have taken a harder stance and say all mining rewards are subject to Income Tax upon receipt.

-Remember, you’ll also pay Capital Gains Tax in all countries when you later spend, sell, swap or gift mined coins.
+Remember, you’ll also pay Capital Gains Tax when you later spend, sell, swap, or (in most countries) gift mined coins.

 You can learn more about crypto mining around the world here.